nikoisonfire/webext-feedback-popup/README.md

-# webext-feedbackprompt
+# webext-feedback-popup

-This is a package to display a modal/prompt to ask the user for a feedback/rating on the browsers addon stores (e.g. Chrome Web Store, Firefox Addons).
+This is a package to display a popup to ask the user for a feedback/rating on the browsers addon stores (e.g. Chrome Web Store, Firefox Addons).

 Currently supported: